redpanda-data/connect/website/docs/components/outputs/http_server.md

 ### `address`

-`string` An optional address to listen from.
+An optional address to listen from.
 If left empty the service wide HTTP server is used.

+Type: `string`
+Default: `""`

 ### `path`

-`string` The path from which discrete messages can be consumed.
+The path from which discrete messages can be consumed.

+Type: `string`
+Default: `"/get"`

 ### `stream_path`

-`string` The path from which a continuous stream of messages can be consumed.
+The path from which a continuous stream of messages can be consumed.

+Type: `string`
+Default: `"/get/stream"`

 ### `ws_path`

-`string` The path from which websocket connections can be established.
+The path from which websocket connections can be established.

+Type: `string`
+Default: `"/get/ws"`

 ### `timeout`

-`string` The maximum time to wait before a blocking, inactive connection is dropped (only applies to the `path` endpoint).
+The maximum time to wait before a blocking, inactive connection is dropped (only applies to the `path` endpoint).

+Type: `string`
+Default: `"5s"`

 ### `cert_file`

-`string` An optional certificate file to use for TLS connections.
+An optional certificate file to use for TLS connections.
 Only applicable when an `address` is specified.

+Type: `string`
+Default: `""`

 ### `key_file`

-`string` An optional certificate key file to use for TLS connections.
+An optional certificate key file to use for TLS connections.
 Only applicable when an `address` is specified.

+Type: `string`
+Default: `""`